ARMmbed/mbed-os-5-docs/docs/porting_migration/Porting_Guide_Mbed_OS.md

 ### Summary of steps

 1. Identify the target’s features.
-Identify if it derives from any existing supported target, as well as the macros and features that need to be supported at a bare minimum.
-You should also identify supported compilers & the Mbed OS release version.
+Identify whether it derives from any existing supported target, as well as the macros and features that need to be supported at a bare minimum.
+You should also identify supported compilers and the Mbed OS release version.
 1. Create the directory structure.
 1. Add the target entry in `targets.json`.
 1. Add an entry for the target in `mbed_rtx.h`.